This article is part of The Ascender, the Highrise platform for articles and resources.

 Group meetings might meet session goals but still fail to provide the space needed to explore complex personal challenges thoroughly.

-6. Peer comparison concerns
+6. Peer Comparison Concerns

 Peer learning through shared goals, knowledge, and experiences can lead to negative peer comparisons where members measure their progress against each other.
 This can create feelings of inadequacy or competition.